embolden/styleguide/styleguide.md

 ###Zero value unit
-Omit unit specification after "0" values unless required.
+The author SHOULD omit unit specification after "0" values.
 ```css
 .foo {
   margin: 0;
 }
 ```

 ###Line-height
-Do not specify a unit when declaring line height.
+The author SHOULD NOT specify a measurement unit when declaring line height.
 ```css
 h2 {
   line-height: 1.2;
 }
 ```

 ###Formatting
-Use a semicolon after every property declaration.
+The author MUST use a semicolon after every property declaration.
-Use a space after every property name's colon.
+The author MUST use a space after every property name's colon.
-Start a new line for each selector and declaration.
+The author MUST start a new line for each selector and declaration.
-Leave a blank line between blocks of rules.
+The author MUST leave a blank line between blocks of rules.
 ```css
 .foo,
 .bar {